whysosuso/whysosuso.github.io/_posts/2017-06-17-A-trip-to-the-Kangra-Valley.md

 ---
 layout: post
-title: A Trip To The Kangra Valley
+title: Based On A true Story- A Solo Trip To Kangra
 published: true
 ---
 _Back in 2017, right after the end of my freshman year at college, I went on a short spontaneous trip to the Kangra Valley._